-The lottery will be drawn every month between July 2021 and June 2022.
+The lottery will be drawn every month between July 2022 and June 2023.
 Each month, there will be 3 prizes of £20.
-In the final month of the draw (June 2022), to coincide with the Trust’s 5th birthday, there will be an additional prize of £250.
+In the final month of the draw (June 2023) there will be an additional prize of £250.

 There are a maximum of 500 tickets so the odds of winning each month are not bad!!
 All players will be allocated a number for the duration of the draw.
 Results from the draw each month will be posted on the Trust’s social media pages and the winning numbers will be contacted.